NicoJanE/PHP-Development-Template-Stack/Howtos/quick-setup.md

 - Open VSC
 - Select the Docker tab and select the container ***'apachephpwebservice-webserver-apache-php'*** right click 'attach Visual Studio Code'
 - In VSC choose: 'open folder' and select the directory **'/usr/local/apache2/htdocs'***, This should open your PHP project in the container
+- You can create a new symphony project with `symfony new my_api_project`, make sure to set the **Document root** to the public folder of the new created project, probably you also need a .htaccess file.

 **VSC local**
 - Open VSC